threaming/ENCE464_FitnessMonitorV2/README.md

 the test explorer from the sidebar on the left (the flask icon).
 Press the play button next to the `tests` line to run all tests, or run a specific test by clicking the play button next to its name.

+**Note**: you only have to run the configure commands once.
+Subsequent builds can be triggered just via the build command (or pressing F7).
+You should only have to re-configure if you delete the `build` directory.

 *TODO*: programming and debugging instructions for VS Code.